Borrowing a Friend’s Car? Why Temporary Insurance Is Your Best Bet

 2 min read

 If you’re borrowing a friend’s car, then you’ll of course need to have a valid UK driving licence in order to drive it legally.
-In addition to this, you’ll also need to have the right type of insurance.
+In addition to this, you’ll also need to have the right type of insurance to drive your friend’s car.
 If you only need cover for a short period of time, then by far the best option is to get a temporary car insurance policy.

 Key points